Mauri tū, mauri ora

 Looking after our physical health is important for our overall sense of wellbeing.
 Moving our body, eating well and getting enough sleep are key to supporting our body to be as healthy as it can be.

 Good physical health looks and feels different to different people, but for all of us moving and being active are important for our physical and mental wellbeing.
-It can help to lift our mood and improve self-esteem.
-Some other benefits include:
+It can help to lift our mood and improve self-esteem, and can also:

 (Source: Otago Polytechnic website)